-After seven days, the molds were removed from sixteen (16) of the cylinders.
-These sixteen cylinders were then wrapped in the 6 mil thick plastic.
-The bottoms of the remaining fifteen (15) cylinders were removed and covered with the 6 mil plastic.
-These fifteen cylinders were left within the confines of the mold for future permeability testing.
+After seven days, the molds were removed from 16 of the cylinders.
+These 16 cylinders were then wrapped in the 6 mil thick plastic.
+The bottoms of the remaining 15 cylinders were removed and covered with the 6 mil plastic.
+These 15 cylinders were left within the confines of the mold for future permeability testing.
 The cylinders remained in this state for an additional three weeks.
 After a total of 28 days, the plastic was removed from all cylinders and each cylinder was weighed.
-Permeability experiments were then performed on the fifteen cylinders and specific gravity tests were performed on all thirty-one cylinders.
-Curing of all the pervious concrete was limited to outside conditions.
+Permeability experiments were then performed on the 15 cylinders and specific gravity tests were performed on all 31 cylinders.

 There are no standard methods for determining the consistency of pervious concrete.
 Standard slump tests would provide no slump or very little slump due to the consistency of the material and are therefore not used (Malhotra, 1976 and Ghafoori, 1995).
-Visual inspection of the concrete seems to be the measure by which consistency is measured.
+Visual inspection of the concrete seems to be the best method by which to measure the consistency.
 All aggregate should be covered with cement and water until a sheen is developed.